-Chapters may keep up to \$1,500 for the scholar's future flying expenditures.
-Qualified expenditures include acquiring additional ratings, endorsements or certificates, or additional aircraft rental for exercising their pilot certificate.

-Funds remaining beyond that \$1,500 must be returned to EAA by the chapter or used for an additional chapter scholarship recipient.
-The chapter has 30 days to propose to EAA how excess funds will be used.
+Chapters may allocate up to \$1,500 for the scholar's future flying expenditures.
+Qualified expenditures include acquiring additional ratings, endorsements, certificates, or additional aircraft rental for exercising their pilot certificate.
+Funds remaining beyond that \$1,500 must be returned to EAA by the chapter.